Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 ~~~~

 #### TCL level
-For enabling the safe processing mode for the operaton in DRAW it is necessary to call the <i>bnondestructive</i> command with appropriate value:
+To enable the safe processing mode for the operation in DRAW, it is necessary to call the <i>bnondestructive</i> command with the appropriate value:
 * 0 - default value, the safe mode is switched off;
 * 1 - the safe mode will be switched on.